chung-leong/conradish-x/README.md

 ## Creating print version of article

-To create a print version of the article that you're viewing, first select the portion that you wish to print.
-Then right click (or press the menu key on your keyboard) and choose **Create print version**:
+To create a print version of the article that you're viewing, first select the portion you wish to print.
+Don't worry if the selection ends up including undesired navigational elements on the side—these will get filtered out.
+After making the selection, right-click on it (or press the menu key on your keyboard) and choose **Create print version**:

 ![Context menu](doc/img/capture-1.jpg)